nishant-2411/nishant-2411/README.md

 # 💫 About Me:
-🔭 I’m currently working on Machine Learning Models And building Analysis projects<br>🤝 I’m looking forward to connect with Tech enthusiass around the globe<br>🌱 I’m currently learning Data Sci.
+🔭 I’m currently working on Machine Learning Models And building Analysis projects<br>🤝 I’m looking forward to connect with Tech enthusiasts around the globe<br>🌱 I’m currently learning Data Sci.
 Tools and Techniques.<br>💬 Ask me about Trendy techs!<br>⚡ Fun fact:  Strategy and Coordination are loved by every field available.

 ## 🌐 Socials: